Satakshi007/Data-Sci-Satakshi/README.md

-#Working with Jupyter Notebook- Coursera Assignment
+#Working with Jupyter Notebook- Coursera Assignment:
-This repository contains my submitted assignment for the "Tools for Data Science" course on Coursera platform.
+-This repository contains my submitted assignment for the "Tools for Data Science" course on Coursera platform.
 The project includes a Jupyter Notebook summarizing important components of the Data Science Ecosystem.
 I've added exercise questions and their solution for the ease of reviewing assignment.
----

 ##Repository Content
 -**DataScienceEcosystem.ipynb** — Jupyter Notebook with:
 - Using Markdown and Code cell